Sonata V for Organ

 piece lies between moderately simple and moderate levels, and there is a lovely

-sentimental theme in the middle section which would make the basis for a dandy
+sentimental theme in the middle section which would make the basis for a fine

 improvisation.